Sub-femtosecond optical control of entangled states

-The symmetry of the emitted photoelectron after absorption of one IR photon becomes gerade ($\ket{+}$).
-The molecular ion, containing the bound electron, absorbs also an IR photon and the molecule dissociates along the repulsive $2p\sigma_u$ ionic state leaving the bound electron with ungerade symmetry ($\ket{-}$).
-The condition for quantum interference is fulfilled, namely that the energy of both electron and KER are the same for both pathways.
-Hence, we write the final wave function in the form of Eq. \ref{bell1} as a coherent superposition of the two pathways 1 and 2 where $\alpha_o$ and $\beta_o$ are the probability amplitudes of pathway 1 and 2, respectively.
-The vibrational nuclear wave-function can be omitted in the final wave function since it is always of gerade symmetry in case of H$_2$, and is also the same for both pathways for the same KER.
+The symmetry of the emitted photoelectron after absorption of one IR photon becomes gerade $\ket{+}$.
+Further, the molecular ion, containing the bound electron, absorbs at a higher inter-nuclear distance R an additional IR photon leading the molecule to dissociate along the repulsive $2p\sigma_u$ ionic state.
+Thus, the bound electron is left with an ungerade symmetry $\ket{-}$.

-Knowing the contributing pathways, Eq.
-5 can be rewritten in terms of the coefficient $\alpha_o$ and $\beta_o$ by using appropriate bases according to \cite{PhysRevLett.110.213002}

-where $\phi$ is the phase difference between XUV and IR fields.
-This shows that the asymmetry A is not only a function of $\alpha_o$ and $\beta_o$, but also the delay which can be controlled in our experiment.
-We also retrieve the coefficients $\alpha_{o/e}$ and $\beta_{o/e}$ (see supplementary material section 3.3.2).
+The condition for quantum interference is fulfilled, when the total energy of both, the electron and the KER, are the same for both contributions.
+Hence, the final wave function can be written as a coherent superposition